|Annexed in 1889

 Beginning in 1964 middle class African Americans began to build homes in the vacant areas of Burnside and they also bought houses from elderly and retired immigrant workers which caused the white community to react negatively especially the greaser gangs.
 Nearby Roseland and Pullman were experiencing their first influxes of African Americans in the second half of the 1960s which caused all three neighborhoods to come together to petition against the spread of African Americans and to also use violent methods if needed.
 Because of this dissatisfaction that often led to racial violence the Devil’s Disciples arrived to protect the growing black community mainly in the southern part of the community near 93rd Street.
 In the year 1968 the Outlaw Supreme Gangsters arrived on these streets that would eventually combine with Disciples to established the long standing and dominating Gangster Disciples on these streets.

 White greaser gangs remained in this community until the mid-70s.
+In the mid-70s the white flight exodus began and ran its course by 1980.

 In the later 1970s much of the steel industry began collapsing causing several layoffs in this south side area which depreciated the value of the neighborhood and caused disinvestment in communities like Burnside, white flight then took its course in this community.